HazyVT/Slifer/README.md

 Slifer is a game framework made to allow users to code games in typescript.
 The framework uses bun and SDL2 under the hood to allow your game to render and build natively to desktop.

+If you'd like to learn more about Slifer, feel free to head to [Slifers Webpage](https://slifer.hazyvt.com).

 ## Contents